Frequently Asked Questions

 How would redistricting affect the timeline to deliver learning space?

 The community engagement, redistricting and naming process took approximately two years to be developed for the elementary school.
 The School Board could have engaged in this process during the design and construction of the second high school.
 However, grandfathering policies that the School Board may pursue could extend the timeline for occupancy by one or two years.
-This may have reduced our ability to bring on the capacity for the 5,000 students in a timely manner and exacerbate the crowding of T.C.
-Williams.
+This may have reduced our ability to bring on the capacity for the 5,000 students in a timely manner and exacerbate the crowding of Alexandria City High School.

 How could we handle transit/busing if students aren’t attending neighborhood schools and instead being directed to their "choice" of school?